Canadian Medical Assistance Teams: 2010 Pakistan floods

 As floodwaters moved through Sindh Province, additional flooding occurred in low-lying areas, and the incidence of disease swiftly increased.
-Canadian Medical Assistance Teams deployed its initial disaster assessment team to Sindh Province, Pakistan from Toronto on September 5, 2010.
-The assessment surveyed the health needs of displaced flood victims in order to prepare for the deployment of CMAT's inflatable field hospital and rotations of medical teams.
+Canadian Medical Assistance Teams deployed its initial disaster assessment team to Sindh Province, Pakistan in September, 2010.
+The assessment surveyed the health needs of displaced flood victims in order to prepare for the deployment of CMAT's medical teams.
 The five member team begun its assessment of the southern part of Sindh Province, worked in the town of Thatta.
 The town was one of the worst flooded districts of Pakistan, as the sea was on high tide when flooded river water reached it, multiplying the damage drastically.
 By late August, 175,000 people had left their homes and were camping along the sides of the main road under the open sky.

 Three primary health care teams were sent to Sindh province, and indicated that the majority of illnesses were primary care related - such as skin infections, respiratory infections, eye infections, and gastrointestinal illnesses.
 CMAT also provided mobile medical clinics to the outlying areas, to target women and children who would otherwise be unable to access health services.
-In collaboration with Pakistani Federal and Provincial authorities, and other NGO partners on the ground, the team also identified an area in Sukkur, Sindh Province, approximately a 500 km north of Karachi.
-The immediate vicinity is home to 5-6 internally displace persons (IDP) camps, with population of several thousand.
+In collaboration with Pakistani Federal and Provincial authorities, and other NGO partners on the ground, the team also identified an area in Sukkur, Sindh Province, approximately 500km north of Karachi.
 CMAT volunteers treated more than 500 patients per week in the field clinic in collaboration with local partner V Need U.